Craft beer: Nanobrewery

-The website The Food Section defines a "nanobrewery" as "a scaled-down microbrewery, often run by a solo entrepreneur, that produces beer in small batches."
-The US Department of the Treasury defines nanobreweries as "very small brewery operations" that produce beer for sale.
+The website The Food Section defines a "nanobrewery" as, "a scaled-down microbrewery, often run by a solo entrepreneur, that produces beer in small batches."
+Nanobrewers often work out of garages or small industrial spaces.
+Small batches are then sold to local bars or directly to customers.
+The U.S. Department of the Treasury defines nanobreweries as "very small brewery operations" that produce beer for sale.
+These small operations still must meet state and federal licensing requirements.
+In 2013, there were more than 200 "nanos" in the United States.
+With lower startup costs than a craft brewery, nanobreweries have become popular among home brewers looking to expand and practice their beer brewing skills.

 Craft brewery

 "Craft brewing" is a more encompassing term for developments in the industry succeeding the microbrewing movement of the late 20th century.
 The definition is not entirely consistent but typically applies to relatively small, independently owned commercial breweries that employ traditional brewing methods and emphasize flavor and quality.
 The term is usually reserved for breweries established since the 1970s but may be used for older breweries with a similar focus.
 A United States trade group, the Brewers Association, interested in brand transparency, offers a definition of craft breweries as "small, independent and traditional".
 The craft brewing process takes time and can be considered an art by the brewmasters.
 In the United Kingdom, the Assured Independent British Craft Brewer initiative is run by the Society of Independent Brewers (SIBA), who ensure that any breweries using the Independent Craft Brewer logo are relatively small, independent and brewing quality beer.

 Farm brewery

 The term "farm brewery" or "farmhouse brewery" has been around for centuries.
-Several beer styles are considered "farmhouse", originally stemming from farmers brewing low ABV beer as an incentive for field workers.
+Several beer styles are considered "farmhouse," originally stemming from farmers brewing low ABV beer as an incentive for field workers.
 Farm breweries were not large scale; they had smaller, more unique, methods of brewing and fermenting in comparison to the larger breweries of the time.
 This had different effects on the overall product, creating unconventional beer flavors.

-The term "farm brewery" has more recently found its way into several local and state laws, in order to give farm breweries certain, often agriculturally related, privileges not normally found under standard brewery laws.
+The term "farm brewery" has more recently found its way into several local and state laws in order to give farm breweries certain, often agriculturally related, privileges not normally found under standard brewery laws.
 These privileges usually come at a price: some portion of the ingredients (such as grains, hops, or fruit) used in the beer must be grown on the given licensed farm brewery.